zwiras/links-for-xamarin-developers/README.md

 ## Animations
 * [Lottie Animations [Xamarin.Forms]](https://xamgirl.com/lottie-animations-step-by-step-in-xamarin-forms/) - https://xamgirl.com/lottie-animations-step-by-step-in-xamarin-forms/

-## Components & Plugins
+## Components and Plugins
+* [AppIntro](https://github.com/JonDouglas/AppIntro) - AppIntro is an Android Library that helps you make a cool intro for your app, like the ones in Google apps
+* [Circle Buttons [Xamarin.Forms]](https://github.com/wilsonvargas/ButtonCirclePlugin) - Simple but elegant way of display circle buttons with an icon in your Xamarin.Forms projects
 * [ConnectivityPlugin](https://github.com/jamesmontemagno/ConnectivityPlugin) - Simple cross platform plugin to check connection status of mobile device, gather connection type, bandwidths, and more
-* [EntryCustomReturnPlugin](https://github.com/brminnick/EntryCustomReturnPlugin [Xamarin.Forms]) - Xamarin.Forms Plugin to customize the Xamarin.Forms.Entry Keyboard Return Button
+* [EntryCustomReturnPlugin [Xamarin.Forms]](https://github.com/brminnick/EntryCustomReturnPlugin) - Xamarin.Forms Plugin to customize the Xamarin.Forms.Entry Keyboard Return Button
+* [FoldingCell](https://github.com/Ramotion/folding-cell-android) - FoldingCell is a material design expanding content cell inspired by folding paper material made by @Ramotion
 * [Popup Page Plugin [Xamarin.Forms]](https://github.com/rotorgames/Rg.Plugins.Popup) - Rg.Plugins.Popup is a cross platform plugin for Xamarin.Forms which allows to open Xamarin.Forms pages as a popup that can be shared across iOS, Android and UWP.
 Also the plugin allows to use very simple and flexible animations for showing popup pages
 * [SlideOverKit [Xamarin.Forms]](http://www.xam-consulting.com/slideoverkit-xamarin-forms/) - SlideOverKit is a (Free and OpenSource) component for Xamarin.Forms.
 It allows developers to easily create awesome Slideovers in Xamarin.Forms
+* [xfgloss [Xamarin.Forms]](https://github.com/tbaggett/xfgloss) - XFGloss adds new properties to the Xamarin.Forms standard UI components on the Android and iOS platforms.
+It uses attached properties and enhanced platform-specific renderers to work its magic.
 ## Controls
 ### Carousel View
 * [Carousel View [Xamarin.Forms]](https://chrisriesgo.com/xamarin-forms-carousel-view-recipe/) - Xamarin.Forms Carousel View Recipe